RobertAPhillips/UIView_2_PDF/README.md

+## Description
-Create UIView objects using any method you like, including interface builder and Auto-layout, then generate a PDF directly from those views !
+Create UIView objects using any method you like, including interface builder with Auto-layout and size classes enabled.
+Then generate a PDF directly from those views!

 ## Requirements
 XCode 6.4+, iOS 7.0+